jetsonhacks/postFlash/README.md

 Install notes:

-Because Firefox on the Jetson has issues downloading zip files from github on the Jetson, the Chromium browser is installed.
+Because Firefox on the Jetson has issues downloading zip files on the Jetson, the Chromium browser is installed.

 To save power, the Jetson will autosuspend the USB ports.
 In a desktop environment, this may cause problems with various USB devices such as webcams.
 The installed startup script will disable USB autosuspend.